ktmeaton/ncov-recombinant/docs/sphinx/source/development.md

     mkdir -p data/proposedXXX
     ```

-1. Check the correponsing [pango-designation issue](https://github.com/cov-lineages/pango-designation/issues?q=recombinant) for a list of GISAID accessions.
+1. Check the corresponding [pango-designation issue](https://github.com/cov-lineages/pango-designation/issues?q=recombinant) for a list of GISAID accessions.

 1. Download 10 of these GISAID accessions from <https://gisaid.org/>.
-Please review the **GISAID** section in the **Controls** page the README to ensure the sequences and metadata are correctly formatted.
+Please review the <a href="controls.html#gisaid">GISAID Download</a> section to ensure the sequences and metadata are correctly formatted.

-TEST: <a href="controls.html#gisaid">GISAID</a>

 1. Create a new pipeline profile for this lineage.